April 9, 2026

 Let’s talk about console density.
 G2 reviewers value the control and breadth, fine-grained policy and broad integrations, while noting the console can feel busy if you’re expecting plug-and-play.
 That density suits admins who prioritize high-signal telemetry and precise policy design; teams seeking a lightweight, minimalist UI may find it more than they need.

 The repeated G2 themes and a strong 4.5/5 rating on G2 point to Okta as a dependable identity core for zero trust: easy SSO, strong MFA, and broad integrations that make secure access feel routine.
-If you invest a bit of time in console orientation and tune MFA/session policies to match your risk model, you get the payoff most reviewers describe — fewer credentials to manage, clearer access paths, and a cleaner handoff between security and productivity.
+If you invest a bit of time in console orientation and tune MFA/session policies to match your risk model, you get the payoff most reviewers describe: fewer credentials to manage, clearer access paths, and a cleaner handoff between security and productivity.

-- Okta review, Mohammed O.
+- Okta review, Serena D.

-- Okta review, Daniel Alberto J.
+- Okta review, Mahi S.

 Find leading Risk-Based Authentication software on G2.
 Discover adaptive authentication platforms that balance user experience with enterprise-grade security.